-SmartBeaconingTM adjusts the timing based on speed and changes in direction.
+SmartBeaconing[TM] adjusts the timing based on speed and changes in direction.
 It's the same technique used by Kenwood, Yaesu/Standard, and in many other applications.
-Example:
+These 3 examples are all equivalent.
+In the first example, reasonable defaults are supplied for use in a land vehicle.
+In other two, all parameters are specified.